Viet Cong: Tet Offensive

 At this point, there were about 500,000 U.S. troops in Vietnam, as well as 900,000 allied forces.
 General William Westmoreland, the U.S. commander, received reports of heavy troop movements and understood that an offensive was being planned, but his attention was focused on Khe Sanh, a remote U.S. base near the DMZ.
-In January and February 1968, some 80,000 Viet Cong struck more than 100 towns with orders to "crack the sky" and "shake the Earth."
-The offensive included a commando raid on the U.S. Embassy in Saigon and a massacre at Huế of about 3,500 residents.
-House-to-house fighting between Viet Cong and South Vietnamese Rangers left much of Cholon, a section of Saigon, in ruins.
-The Viet Cong used any available tactic to demoralize and intimidate the population, including the assassination of South Vietnamese commanders.
-A photo by Eddie Adams showing the summary execution of a Viet Cong in Saigon on February 1 became a symbol of the brutality of the war.
+In January and February 1968, some 80,000 VC struck more than 100 towns with orders to "crack the sky" and "shake the Earth."
+The offensive included a commando raid on the U.S. Embassy in Saigon and the massacre at Huế of about 3,500 residents.
+House-to-house fighting between VC and South Vietnamese Rangers left much of Cholon, a section of Saigon, in ruins.
+The VC used any available tactic to demoralize and intimidate the population, including the assassination of South Vietnamese commanders.
+A photo by Eddie Adams showing the summary execution of a VC in Saigon on February 1 became a symbol of the brutality of the war.
 In an influential broadcast on February 27, newsman Walter Cronkite stated that the war was a "stalemate" and could be ended only by negotiation.

-The offensive was undertaken in the hope of triggering a general uprising, but urban Vietnamese did not respond as the Viet Cong anticipated.
-About 75,000 communist soldiers were killed or wounded, according to Trần Văn Trà, commander of the "B-2" district, which consisted of southern South Vietnam.
+The offensive was undertaken in the hope of triggering a general uprising, but urban Vietnamese did not respond as the VC anticipated.
+About 75,000 VC/PAVN soldiers were killed or wounded, according to Trần Văn Trà, commander of the "B-2" district, which consisted of southern South Vietnam.
 "We did not base ourselves on scientific calculation or a careful weighing of all factors, but...on an illusion based on our subjective desires", Trà concluded.
 Earle G. Wheeler, chairman of the Joint Chiefs of Staff, estimated that Tet resulted in 40,000 communist dead (compared to about 10,600 U.S. and South Vietnamese dead).
 "It is a major irony of the Vietnam War that our propaganda transformed this debacle into a brilliant victory.
 The truth was that Tet cost us half our forces.
 Our losses were so immense that we were unable to replace them with new recruits", said PRG Justice Minister Trương Như Tảng.
 Tet had a profound psychological impact because South Vietnamese cities were otherwise safe areas during the war.
 U.S. President Lyndon Johnson and Westmoreland argued that panicky news coverage gave the public the unfair perception that America had been defeated.